- Contact Details

 Schools are required to monitor student progress regularly throughout the programme and each year the supervisory team is required to report student progress.
 Students and their supervisors will be asked to fill out an annual review form assessing their progress, as well as commenting on supervision and the facilities in the School and University.
-The forms are distributed by the PGR office to students, who should meet face-to-face (unless they are on fieldwork) with their supervisory team to discuss progress and complete the form.
-When returning the forms, students are also expected to submit a timetable for completion of their thesis.
+The form is generated electronically through e:Vision and should be completed online – students and supervisors will receive automated emails when they need to start the process.

-The completed forms are then considered by the School's Director of Research and the report returned to the PGR office which is then forwarded to the Faculty for consideration by the Faculty Learning and Teaching Quality Executive before a final report is made to the University's Director of Research Degree Programmes.
+The completed forms are then considered by the School's Director of Research and the report returned to the PGR office which is then forwarded to the Faculty for consideration by the Graduate School Executive before a final report is made to the Postgraduate Research Executive.
 It is important that annual report forms are completed on time, as their contents could assist with any concession request made by students.
-It is also essential for students with ESRC or University studentships to return the forms in good time.
-Failure to do so may mean not receiving your quarterly payments or the studentship being withheld.
+It is also essential for students in receipt of studentships to return the forms in good time.
+Failure to do so may mean not receiving your monthly payments or the studentship being withheld.

 Where can I view copies of past theses?